Brentuximab Vedotin (Adcetris)

 Source: Seagen, 2022

-Aetna considers brentuximab vedotin experimental and investigational for the treatment of the following indications (not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established:
+Aetna considers brentuximab vedotin experimental, investigational, or unproven for the treatment of the following indications (not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established:

 • Acute myeloid leukemia